 When to water

 Morning is best because plant root systems take up water most efficiently early in the day.
-Evening is okay as long as you are certain that the plants being watered are not susceptible to fungus diseases.
+The evening is okay as long as you are certain that the plants being watered are not susceptible to fungus diseases.
 For example, red twig dogwood likes damp soil, but for many other plants, night time watering could cause problems.
 A well-designed garden will usually have plants grouped according to their soil, sunlight, shade and moisture requirements.

 How much water